MoneyManager

 Following my research, I defined features with simplicity in mind.
 These included budgets, tasks, bills, and a spending overview.

-One of my top priorities was automating as much as possible from the user's linked financial accounts.
-For example, spending data can be fed into the user's budgets, and recurring transactions can suggest bills to add.
+One of my top priorities was automating as much as possible from the user's financial accounts.
+For example, spending amounts can be fed into the user's budgets, and recurring transactions can suggest bills to add.

 Budgets